LEMMA-TB/simulation/README.md

 - added exact structure of DEVA calorimeter (12 plastic scintillator tiles and 11 lead absorbers)
 - first approach to scoring of deposited energy into DEVA.
 For now simply saving total energy deposited in each of 12 layers using 12 (+1 total) entries in the root file

+2017.10.28 by collamaf
+- expanded scoring of energy depositon into DEVA, dividing for Total, Photons, Electrons and Positrons contribution.
+However, probably this division does not have much sense in MC.. have to think about it
+- reduced number of reading channel in DEVA from 12 (as layers) to 6 (as in experiment)
+- added a flag to the main to decide if to score calorimeter info

+2017.10.30 by collamaf
+- added scoring of CopyNb to know in which layer of DEVA the interaction happens
+- corrected DEVA container material (was full of iron!)

+2017.11.28 by collamaf
+- new system of naming for total .root file (not the one(s) produced by Geant, but the ones done with root)

+2017.11.29 by collamaf
+- fixed a lot of X and Z positions, due to found error in Z placing of T6 (was moved towards target ~1m, and thus also the chamber position was wrong)